 -

-In a large bowl, combine the cornmeal (or flour and cornmeal mixture), salt and cinnamon.
+In a large bowl, mix the cornmeal (or the flour and cornmeal mixture), salt and cinnamon.

 -

 Add the melted butter or oil and rub it between your hands with the semolina to incorporate it well.
-Let the mixture sit for 30 minutes so that the semolina absorbs the butter.
+Let the mixture rest for 30 minutes so that the semolina absorbs the butter.

 -

-After resting, gradually water the mixture with water and orange blossom water while kneading lightly until you obtain a homogeneous dough, neither too soft nor too dry.
+After resting, gradually add water and orange blossom water to the mixture while lightly kneading until you obtain a homogeneous dough that is neither too soft nor too dry.

 -